-Structure of hair
+The Structure of Hair

 To understand what happens, first we need know what exactly a strand of hair contains.
 Each strand of hair is made up of three layers:

-Medulla – This is the innermost core, and frankly, not very interesting.
+- Medulla – This is the innermost core, and frankly, not very interesting.

-Cortex – This surrounds the medulla, and contains most of the pigment (melanin) that gives hair its colour.
+- Cortex – This surrounds the medulla, and contains most of the pigment (melanin) that gives hair its colour.

-Cuticle – This is the outer layer, and is made of lots of overlapping dead cells (like roof shingles) which protect the inner layers of hair.
+- Cuticle – This is the outer layer, and is made of lots of overlapping dead cells (like roof shingles) which protect the inner layers of hair.
 When the cells lie flat, light bounces off and your hair looks shiny.